 TUNNEL TO TOWERS

-Stephen Siller had just gotten off duty from his Brooklyn firehouse when the first plane flew into the World Trade Center.
-He sped toward Manhattan, and when he found the Brooklyn Battery Tunnel closed to traffic, he strapped on 60 pounds of gear and ran through the tunnel to the twin towers and was among the 343 New York City firefighters killed when the towers collapsed.
+As chairman and CEO of the Tunnel to Towers Foundation, Frank has kept his brother Stephen’s memory alive.
+Stephen Siller had just finished his shift at a Brooklyn firehouse when the first plane hit.
+He drove toward Manhattan, and when the Brooklyn Battery Tunnel closed to traffic, he strapped on 60 pounds of gear and ran through it to the Twin Towers.
+He was among the 343 firefighters killed when the towers collapsed.

-“He came out of the tunnel and saw two buildings that were hit and on fire, he saw that horrific scene and ran into, we believe the South tower and while saving lives gave up his own,” Siller said.
+“He came out of the tunnel, saw two buildings on fire, and ran in — we believe into the South Tower.
+While saving lives, he gave up his own,” Frank said.

-“Part of the purpose of this journey is so these young parents talk to their kids about what happened 20 years ago, we’re going to shine a big light on what happened 20 years ago and we don’t want it to happen again so American families don’t have to live through what we lived through and American lived through.”
+“Part of this journey is so young parents talk to their kids about what happened.
+We’re going to shine a big light on that day.
+We don’t want it to happen again.”

-Siller has walked 550 miles through six states, with parades and ceremonies at several stops along the way, and different people him joining him almost every day.
+Frank walked 550 miles through six states, with parades and ceremonies at several stops.
+Different people joined him almost every day.

-“A few days I’ve walked by myself, which I love as well because it gives me a lot of time to reflect why I’m doing this and of course I’m thinking about my brother the whole time.
-It’s been really a spiritual journey.”
+“A few days I walked alone, which I loved — it gave me time to reflect and think about my brother.
+It’s been a deeply spiritual journey.”

-Tunnel to Towers is based on the teachings of St. Francis of Assisi: “Brothers and sisters while we have time, let us do good.”
-We’re going to deliver 200 mortgage-free homes this year.
-There’ll never be another police officer or firefighter or service member who dies in the line of duty that has a young family that we don’t take care of.
-That is our promise and we’re going to keep it.”
+Tunnel to Towers is rooted in the teachings of St. Francis of Assisi: “Brothers and sisters, while we have time, let us do good.”
+The foundation plans to deliver 200 mortgage-free homes this year — and has pledged to care for every fallen officer’s, firefighter’s, or service member’s young family going forward.

 OTHER MEMORIAL WALKS